"Anúna is legitimate folklore that weaves religious and secular threads into an enchanting sonic tapestry..." Billboard

 Anúna were special guests of the pioneering Australian children's entertainers The Wiggles, appearing on the CD and DVD It's Always Christmas With You.
 In 2008 the choir released Invocations of Ireland, McGlynn's self-made film - an evocative depiction of the Irish landscape and its relationship to his music.
 This has been broadcast extensively in Australia/New Zealand, with the DVD being released on Australia's DV1 and Columbia Music Entertainment in Japan.

 2009 saw the inauguration of Anúna's Education and Outreach programme.
 Since then workshops have taken place across Japan, Sweden, Poland, the UK, the Netherlands and last year Anúna presented at the Shanghai Conservatory.
-2013 will include the second Anúna International Choral Summer School in Dublin, and a series of workshops across Poland, Belgium and the Netherlands.
+2013 featured the second Anúna International Choral Summer School in Dublin, and a series of workshops across Poland, Belgium and the Netherlands.
 In 2014 there will be Workshops in Japan, Spain and the Netherlands.

 Anúna have released sixteen albums since 1991.
 Invocation won an Irish National Entertainment Award for Classical music, while Deep Dead Blue was nominated for a Classical Brit Award.
 Their albums have featured in various charts all over the world.
 Celtic Origins, also an award-winning PBS show and DVD, became the number one selling CD on the US World Music Charts in August 2007 (according to Nielsen Soundscan) while September 2011 saw their album Christmas Memories reaching number 95 in the Billboard 200 Album Chart.
 They have been signed to some of the world's major record labels including Decca, Universal Classics, Polygram, E1 and Philips.